 Meditating is like being laid down on the bottom of a small boat on a peaceful lake, staring up at the sky while all the time one’s hyperactive mind is shouting out from the shore for you to come in now.
 That voice may be near or far, loud or quiet, clear or incomprehensible but if we continue to look up the boat drifts on.

 The habitually frantic movements of the mind can be observed passively as if they were changes in weather of a planet far below.
 Through extended spells of watching we discover the transience of even – or especially – the most intense feelings.

 Imagine a bowl of water with a layer of silt that’s just been stirred up and watch as the silt settles and the water clears – would you “try” and clear the water faster?
-This image gets to the heart of how self-defeating our initial efforts can be.
+This image gets to the heart of how self-defeating our initial efforts of mindfulness can be.

 We watch the machine of the mind – and it is a machine, if a fantastically complex one, a machine within another machine – and learn its movements, mechanisms and structure.
 Are these transient and volatile patterns that appear and disappear without a trace the real being or just airy intimations of a false self, phantoms from a phantom?

 Unbidden and seemingly at random memories will push up into the flow of thoughts like sunken logs released from a riverbed.
 Left alone they drift away.